noisefloors/www/content/blog/2020/dark-mode/index.md

 long used low-brightness themes to combat fatigue and restlessness after staring at a screen all day.
 However, as dark mode rises in popularity, the overarching health benefits of adopting dark mode seem to be exaggerated.
-Anna Cox, [a professor of human-computer interaction at UCL][wired], cautions taking assertions at face value: "I'm not aware of any robust evidence that white text on black background reduces eye strain."
+Anna Cox, [a professor of human-computer interaction at UCL, cautions against taking popular assertions at face value][wired], telling *Wired* magazine "I'm not aware of any robust evidence that white text on black background reduces eye strain."

 Examining dark mode through the lens of accessibility demonstrates that it is beneficial to some while frustrating others.
-For example, while dark colored backgrounds may reduce glare, further research reveals they [may also cause highly interactive or animated interfaces to appear blurred][ux-a11y], due to current [display manufacturing techniques][wiki-motion-blur].
+For example, while dark colored backgrounds may reduce glare for certain users, further research reveals they [may also cause highly interactive or animated interfaces to appear blurred][ux-a11y], due to current [display manufacturing techniques][wiki-motion-blur].

 ## Should I Implement Dark Mode?

-After reading all of this, you may find yourself asking if dark mode is worthwhile.

-I admit, it's a question I wrestle with often, and

-However, the health benefits of dark mode seem to be exaggerated.
-For certain disabilities, dark mode improves the user's experience while it degrades functionality for others.
-This is why detecting and adhering to system preferences is critical.
-However, one area where dark mode triumphs is on devices featuring OLED screens, which allow portions of the display to be entirely powered-of when unused.
-Studies of the original Google Pixel demonstrated a 63% reduce in power drawn from the battery when dark mode is enabled.

-If you're looking for a guide on choosing a color palette for your dark theme, [UX Collective has a handy article][ux-collective] on the subject.

-## Demo
+It depends on many factors.
+If your site or application is either mobile-first or attracts significant mobile traffic, I'd encourage you to consider it.
+One study, ran by Google and focused on mobile devices using OLED screen technology, found that dark mode consumes up to [60% less power when compared to bright white themes][dark-mode-study].
+This outcome is largely expected, since OLED panels allow unused portions of the display (pure black) to be completely powered off.

+Similarly, while dark mode isn't an aid to every visitor, some will find it useful.
+Most critical is properly detecting and adhering to user preferences configured at the operating system level.

 ## Implementation

+It's time to dive into code.
+During this exercise, we will:

+1. Detect whether a visitor has set their preferred color-scheme

+As of this post, all major operating systems (including Linux) allow choosing light or dark interface variants, which is then [exposed in CSS as the `prefers-color-scheme` media feature][css-color-scheme].

+2. Render a default theme based on the user's global preference.

+Whether the user has set preferences for light or dark, we should present options for both.

+3. Allow visitors to override operating system configuration

+Since accesibility is a very personal concern, we shouldn't require changing operating system preferences.
+Instead, we should let users manually override theme defaults, locally storing their choice to be loaded on the next visit.

 [designshack]: https://designshack.net/articles/trends/designing-for-dark-mode/
 [dark-mode-requirements]: https://css-tricks.com/lets-say-you-were-going-to-write-a-blog-post-about-dark-mode/